 - The Mitsubishi Electric Group recognizes that, as a minimum, it must respect international standards related to human rights, such as the International Bill of Human Rights and the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
 On that basis, we shall respect human rights while making sure to adequately understand relevant laws and regulations in every country and region where we do business.

 If such laws and regulations do not conform to international standards related to human rights, we shall consult with local authorities on how to properly handle cases involving human rights in order to respect the international standards.

 - Based on the United Nations Guiding Principles on Business and Human Rights, the Mitsubishi Electric Group shall undertake human rights due diligence measures, such as specifying and assessing the impact of its business activities on human rights, and studying ways of proactively preventing or mitigating any negative impact of those activities.
 Furthermore, the Group shall put a framework in place for rectifying any cases in which its business activities are found to have negatively impacted human rights, or its members are found to have been clearly involved in violations of human rights.

-- The Mitsubishi Electric Group has identified CSR materialities, has set concrete tasks and goals for those materialities, and works to achieve them, and, through that process, takes steps to ascertain the status of its initiatives related to respect for human rights, and properly discloses its findings.
+- The Mitsubishi Electric Group has identified CSR materiality, has set concrete tasks and goals for those materiality, and works to achieve them, and, through that process, takes steps to ascertain the status of its initiatives related to respect for human rights, and properly discloses its findings.

 - The Mitsubishi Electric Group shall work to ensure that its initiatives related to respect for human rights are implemented with the participation of all executives and employees.
 Furthermore, the Group shall request cooperation from various stakeholders involved in its whole value chains such as business activities, products, and services, in order to help promote respect for human rights in society at large.